(Srila Prabhupada and Tribhuvanatha Prabhu)

 (Svetasvatara Upanishad 6.23)

-For me, it seems like only yesterday that we often chanted our rounds together in the old "Al Jindoul" hotel in Bahrain, probably one of the most delapidated hotels on the face of the planet.
+It seems like only yesterday that we often chanted our rounds together in the old "Al Jindoul Hotel" in Manama, Bahrain, probably one of the most delapidated hotels on the face of the planet.
 We could barely squeeze ourselves in there, let alone chant our japa together without bumping into each other every ten seconds.
-To lighten things up, Tribhuvanatha would invariably add a touch of humor to the situation by relating an appropriate Prabhupada memory.
+To lighten things up, Tribhuvanatha would invariably add a touch of humor to the situation by relating an appropriate Prabhupada story.

-For example, we had to share an old sink which never seemed to work when we wanted it to, and which never, or at least rarely, had hot water.
-So we took turns shaving our faces with cold water, as the faucet sputtered and groaned and hopefully provided us with enough water to finish our mundane tasks.
-It was a great accomplishment if we succeeded, something we had always taken for granted in the Western countries.
-But in the Middle East no more.
-Just to get clean and refreshed on a daily basis was a resounding success and relief.
-(We even had a resident rat -- the size of pet cat -- who made his home somewhere in our bathroom pipes to our great chagrin -- but that was par for the course in those parts, and we were advised to consider ourselves lucky that it wasn't something even more dangerous according to the locals.)
+For example, we had to share an old sink which never seemed to work when we wanted it to, and which never (or at least rarely) had hot water.
+So we took turns shaving our faces with cold water as the faucet sputtered and groaned, hopefully providing us with enough water to finish our mundane task.
+It was a great accomplishment if we succeeded -- something we had always taken for granted in the Western countries.
+But not in the Middle East.
+Just to get clean and refreshed on a daily basis was a big accomplishment and relief.
+(We even had a resident rat -- the size of a pet cat -- who made his home somewhere in our bathroom pipes to our great trepidation.
+But that was just par for the course in those parts, and we were advised to consider ourselves lucky that it wasn't something even more dangerous according to the locals.)

-During those trials and tribulations, I never tired of hearing Tribhuvanatha Prabhu relate to us the now famous "Prabhupada Gillette" pastime.
+During those trials and tribulations, I never tired of hearing Tribhuvanatha Prabhu relate the now famous "Prabhupada Gillette" pastime.
 In those days, Gillette razors were considered the best in terms of quality and craftmanship.
-They were definitely Prabhupada's favorites and he didn't want any cheap imitations.
-Tribhuvanatha then related the following pastime, which has now become a perennial favorite:
+They were definitely Prabhupada's favorite and he didn't want any cheap imitations.
+Tribhuvanatha often related the following pastime which has now become a perennial favorite: